QMLB-GPapersCapstoneRepos/capstone15-ReceptorInteractome-ProteinGraphQuery/README.md

     rake install: Installs dependencies and compiles tool for initializing human ppi predictions database.

+    rake init_db: Runs tool that initializes the predictions database.
+This will take about ~30 seconds with sufficient RAM (>10GB) and an SSD.

-    rake launch_server[procs]: Sets the environmental variable which dictates how many system threads Go can utilize (procs) and launches the app.
+    rake launch_server[procs]: Sets the environmental variable which dictates how many system threads Go can utilize (procs) and launches the app for production, listening to port 8080.

+    rake launch_dev: Launches app for development.

 ### Deployment Setup
 Ubuntu comes with a service called Upstart, which isused for automatically starting services on system startup.
 The configuration file for this web app is located on the host at: /etc/init/go-pcg-http.conf